 Broadcast Issues/Programs Lists Due; Online Public File Reminder; Children’s Programming; Commercial Limits; and Class A TV Eligibility

-Also by October 10, all commercial full power and Class A TV stations must prepare and file the Children's Programming Report on FCC Form 398 for the third quarter of 2016, and post online documentation demonstrating compliance with the limits on commercial matter aired during children's programming.
+Also by July 10, all commercial full power and Class A TV stations must prepare and file the Children's Programming Report on FCC Form 398 for the second quarter of 2016, and post online documentation demonstrating compliance with the limits on commercial matter aired during children's programming.

-As a reminder, the FCC migrated to a new online public inspection file database (“OPIF”) this year, although it is still accessed through the same link as the prior database.
-Although cable TV systems do not have any specific quarterly public file requirements, cable systems with more than 1000 subscribers must also upload any “new” public file documents to OPIF, except for political file documents that must be uploaded only by systems with more than 5000 subs.
+TV stations will notice that the FCC has migrated to a new online public inspection file database ("OPIF"), although it is still accessed through the same link as the prior database.
+Although cable TV systems do not have any specific quarterly public file requirements, cable systems with more than 1000 subscribers must also upload any “new” public file documents to OPIF, except for new political file documents that must be uploaded only by systems with more than 5000 subs.
 The cable public file documents would include those showing compliance with commercial limits in children’s programming, as described below.

 I. Issues/Programs Lists

 All broadcast radio and TV stations must prepare Issues/Programs lists within 10 days after the end of each quarter.
 The quarterly Issues/Programs list is station specific and, therefore, each station should have its own list, describing programming broadcast on that station addressing issues of importance to its viewers or listeners.

 The quarterly Issues/Programs list should reflect the "station's most significant programming treatment of community issues."
 Thus, a station needs to identify issues of importance to its community of license that it has determined to be of significance during that quarter, and the programming that was responsive to those issues.
 In the past, the FCC had mandated identification of 5 to 10 issues per quarter.
 While the FCC no longer requires a specific number of issues, that range remains a good target.